ckeditor/ckeditor5/docs/getting-started/integrations-cdn/quick-start.md

 <script src="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5-premium-features.umd.js"></script>
 ```

 Both included scripts expose global variables named `CKEDITOR` and `CKEDITOR_PREMIUM_FEATURES`.
-You can use object destructuring below to access the editor class and plugins.
+You can use object destructuring shown below to access the editor class and plugins.
 Open-source and premium features are in the respective global variables.

 ```html
 <script>